 Mr Payne has many years of experience in the corporate world.
 He has been the chairman of a listed mining exploration company.
-He is currently the chairman of the board of a private ship maintenance and repair company and was the chairman and director for many years of two limited liability, not for profit companies that operate a public art gallery and a gallery foundation.
-He has a wealth of knowledge and experience with corporate governance and mining exploration.
+He was until recently chairman of the board of two limited liability, not for profit companies that operate a public art gallery and a gallery foundation.
+He has a wealth of knowledge and experience with